luukru/Chatbot/README.md

 ### Training the model
 We tried multiple methods of training the model.

-* Only Cartman's lines.
+* Only Cornell lines.
-* First all of South Park's lines, then only Cartman's lines.
+* First only Cornell's lines, then all South park lines.
 * First all of Cornell's lines, then only Cartman's lines.

 The reason for this is... (vocabulary size, wider vocabulary)